Nuitka/Nuitka/Standard-Plugins-Documentation.rst

           The following optional standard plugins are available in Nuitka
    --------------------------------------------------------------------------------
-   dill-compat      Required by the dill module eventlet         Required by the eventlet package gevent           Required by the gevent package multiprocessing  Required by Python's multiprocessing module numpy            Required for numpy, scipy, pandas, matplotlib, etc. pmw-freezer      Required by the Pmw package pylint-warnings  Support PyLint / PyDev linting source markers qt-plugins       Required by the PyQt and PySide packages tensorflow       Required by the tensorflow package tk-inter         Required by Python's Tk modules torch            Required by the torch / torchvision packages
+   anti-bloat            Patch stupid imports out of widely used library modules source codes. data-files data-hiding           Commercial: Hide program constant Python data from offline inspection of created binaries. datafile-inclusion    Commercial: Load file trusted file contents at compile time. dill-compat enum-compat ethereum              Commercial: Required for ethereum packages in standalone mode eventlet              Support for including 'eventlet' dependencies and its need for 'dns' package monkey patching gevent                Required by the gevent package gi                    Support for GI dependencies glfw                  Required for glfw in standalone mode implicit-imports multiprocessing       Required by Python's multiprocessing module numpy                 Required for numpy, scipy, pandas, matplotlib, etc. pbr-compat pkg-resources         Resolve version numbers at compile time. pmw-freezer           Required by the Pmw package pylint-warnings       Support PyLint / PyDev linting source markers pyqt5                 Required by the PyQt5 package. pyside2               Required by the PySide2 package. pyside6               Required by the PySide6 package for standalone mode. pyzmq                 Required for pyzmq in standalone mode tensorflow            Required by the tensorflow package tk-inter              Required by Python's Tk modules torch                 Required by the torch / torchvision packages traceback-encryption  Commercial: Encrypt tracebacks (de-Jong-Stacks). windows-service       Commercial: Create Windows Service files

 *****************************************
  Optional Standard Plugins Documentation